 Is mineral sunscreen better than chemical sunscreen?

-When it comes to choosing between mineral or chemical sunscreen, one isn’t necessarily better than the other.
+When choosing between mineral or chemical sunscreen, one isn’t necessarily better than the other.
 “The best sunscreen is the one you will use, regardless if it’s mineral or chemical,” says Garshick.
-However, as she explains, mineral sunscreens are thought to be better options for those with sensitive skin as some chemical ingredients can be irritating.
+However, as she explains, mineral sunscreens are thought to be better options for anyone with sensitive skin as some chemical ingredients can be irritating.

 Does mineral sunscreen expire?